silx-kit/pyFAI/doc/source/design/ai.rst

 - Histograms

-    They take each single pixel from the image and transfer it to the destination bin, like histograms do.
+    Histograms loop over each individual pixel from the image, calculate the bin index and transfer the signal to the destination bin.
-    This family of algorithms is rather easy to implement and provides good single threaded performances, but it is hard to parallelize (efficiently) due to the need of atomic operations.
+    This family of algorithms is rather easy to implement and provides good single threaded performances, but they are hard to parallelize (efficiently) due to the need of atomic operations for writing in the destination bin.
+    Note that several histograms are always needed, at least one for the signal and one for the count, plus one for the normalization factor and possibly one for the variance propagation.

 - Sparse matrix multiplication

-    By recording where every single ends one can transform the previous histogram into a large sparse matrix multiplication which is either stored as a Look-Up Table (actually an array of struct, also called LIL) or more efficiently in the CSR_ format.
+    By recording where every single ends one can transform the previous histograms into a large sparse matrix multiplication which is either stored as a Look-Up Table (actually an array of struct, also called LIL) or more efficiently in the CSR_ format.
     Those rebinning engines are trivially parallel and provide the best performances.
+    Implementations exists in Cython+OpenMP, OpenCL and even in Python using scipy.sparse.

 Pixel splitting
 ---------------